-- 1) one or more sparkplugs (preferably three) local leaders willing to both lead and sustain the effort; - 2) readiness local perception of the problem and the willingness to take action to solve it;

-3) capacity - manpower including some skills required to solve the problem and operate applicable construction equipment;

-- 4) 40% Savings off of retail price; and - 5) must be performed predominately by community volunteer workers.
+- 1) One or more sparkplugs (preferably three) local leaders willing to both lead and sustain the effort and commit to the 2-year contract period; - 2) Readiness local perception of the problem, the willingness to take action to solve it, and commit to the 2-year contract period; - 3) Capacity laborers, including workers with skills required to solve the problem and operate necessary construction equipment; - 4) 40% savings off of retail construction price; and - 5) Work must be performed predominately by community volunteers.

-To be eligible for additional STEP awards, an applicant must have demonstrated to Tx CDBG management that its existing STEP contracts are currently being implemented on schedule in accordance with the applicable contracts and in accordance with any Tx CDBG-approved allowances.
+To be eligible for additional STEP awards, an applicant must have demonstrated to TDA that its existing STEP contracts are currently being implemented on schedule in accordance with the applicable contracts and in accordance with any TDA-approved allowances.